aarongilly/notes/content/Mermaid.md

 There is an excellent free Progressive Web App for creating, learning about, and sharing Mermaid diagrams:
 [Online FlowChart & Diagrams Editor - Mermaid Live Editor](https://mermaid.live)

+Since I originally wrote this note Mermaid introduced many new great features:
+- [[Frontmatter]] support for titles & config info
+- New syntactic sugar, like A & B --> C for creating two links on the same line
+- Lollipop connectors & bi-directional arrows
+- New chart types

 ## Example

 ```mermaid